 A gentle to moderate yoga class followed by a process group intended to increase mindfulness, self-compassion, breathing and body awareness.
 Classes are led by an experienced clinician with specialized training in chemical dependency treatment and yoga.
 Participants must be in recovery to attend.

 Our Seeking Safety program is for patients with a history of trauma and addiction.
 In a gender-specific group setting, patients learn new skills and methods to cope with the impacts of past trauma.
 With a focus on safety and stabilization, Seeking Safety is an important part of the journey out of addiction.

-Addiction affects more than the individual.
-Our In-site Intensive Weekend is a family program filled with education on addiction, codependency, boundary setting, intimacy, spirituality, self-care, interpersonal relationships, and recovery planning for individuals who have loved ones with substance use disorders.
+Addiction affects more than the individual struggling with a substance use disorder.
+Our weekend workshop is an opportunity to get education on addiction, codependency, boundary setting, intimacy, spirituality, self-care, interpersonal relationships, and recovery planning for individuals who have loved ones with substance use disorders.
 By identifying your feelings and needs, you can restore your confidence and self-worth, and set out on your own journey to recovery.

 We also offer weekly family education and support groups, individual sessions and family sessions.
 Family services are open to individuals who have a loved one in treatment, as well as individuals in the community who would like support whether or not their loved one is still using.
 All family members are welcome to participate.

 Mindfulness Based Relapse Prevention Group

 The primary goals of Mindfulness-Based Relapse Prevention are to: Develop awareness of personal triggers and habitual reactions, and learn ways to create a pause in this seemingly automatic process; Change our relationship to discomfort, learning to recognize challenging emotional and physical experiences and responding to them in skillful ways; Foster a nonjudgmental, compassionate approach toward ourselves and our experiences; Build a lifestyle that supports both mindfulness practice and recovery.
-This is a closed, 8-week group available to anyone in recovery.
+This is a closed, 12-week group available to anyone in recovery.
 You do not need to be involved in Intensive Outpatient or Continuing Care services to join this group.